areino/crwd-pushhosts/README.md

 ‼️WARNING‼️
 This script has the potential to disrupt network connections from the endpoint.
 It is recommended users test with a limited Host Group first to troubleshoot any issues.

+‼️WARNING‼️
+This script is still undergoing testing.
+Please see warning above.
+Your mileage may vary.
+You're on your own, etc.

 ## Running the program

 ### Step 1 - API client